madalin-dogaru/madalin-dogaru/README.md

 Things we might have in common:
 ---

-- 💢 Focusing on IoT exploitation and research.
+- 💢 Focusing on Red Teaming.
 - 💣 High interest in building and experimenting with various malware.
-- 💬 My current languages of interest are ARM-Assembly, Python and C#.
+- 💬 My current languages of interest are ARM-Assembly, Python, Rust and C#.
 - ...

 ---------------------------------------------------------------------------